 It is truly a heartfelt honor to write in support of Stephanie and Ezra’s journey to parenthood.

 Stephanie and I met in New York City approximately 9 years ago when she and Ezra started dating.
 My husband, Michael, and Ezra have been good friends for nearly 20 years and the four of us became very close couple friends quickly.
-Not only did we all live near each other on the Upper West Side but Ezra was also part of our clergy at our local synagogue, as a well-respected and admired leader.
+Not only did we all live near each other on the Upper West Side but Ezra was also part of our community as a well-respected and admired leader.
 On Dec 31st, 2009, Ezra married Michael and I in Laguna Beach, California.
 Both he and Stephanie were also present when we had our two children, Jayden (2011) and Blake (2015).
 Our kids refer to them as “Aunt Steph and Uncle Ez” since they are like family to us.

 Stephanie and Ezra are a beautiful, endearing couple with a very deep love and special bond.
 My husband and I have spent countless time with them individually and collectively over the past 2 decades.
 We cannot wait for them to become parents and share the love, admiration and devotion that they’ve displayed to our children.
 Each one brings special and important qualities to their relationship and to the friends and family they surround themselves with.
 Their home exudes warmth, love and spirituality.
 Stephanie is a nurturing, energetic, reliable, smart, articulate, social, and caring individual.
 She is so generous with her time, attention and energy as a dedicated grammar school teacher at a NYC private school.
 When she’s not teaching, she’s also a very talented and resourceful artist and jewelry designer.
 Both Steph and Ez are extremely intuitive people; everyone gravitates to them when they’re present.
 Ezra is a very patient listener and on many occasions has provided thoughtful guidance and mentorship to me and our peers.
 He’s creative, trustworthy, enthusiastic, wise, sensitive, and passionate.
-As a leader in the Jewish community, Ezra takes immense pride in maintaining strong relationships with his congregants.
+As a leader, Ezra takes immense pride in maintaining strong relationships with his constituents.
 They are both loyal and devoted to their wide circle of close friends.
 We always enjoy spending time with them in their home; it’s such a warm, inviting experience as they’re both such gracious hosts.

 Together they have a very faithful and respectful marriage.
 As parents, I’m confident they will raise a child with love, open hearts and minds, strong values, resilience, joy and kindness.
 When spending time with our children (ages 5.5 & almost 2 years old), both Steph and Ez are extremely engaged, playful and present, often expressing how they can’t wait to have a family of their own.
 Our children love spending time with Aunt Steph and Uncle Ez!
 Knowing their relationship and the mutual respect they share for one another, this child will be welcomed into a loving, secure, stable family with hands on parents who have an appreciation for culture, religion, art, music, and learning.
 It would bring Michael and me great joy to see Stephanie and Ezra expand their family through adoption and to experience the blessing of parenthood.